 What comes first, poverty or poor thinking?

 It is hard not to jump to conclusions when faced with these findings.
 However, if we want to approach this with an enlightened mentality, it is vital to remember that the results are correlational and should therefore be interpreted with care.
-Doubtless, many of the tendencies mentioned above make it even harder for the disadvantaged and their children to carve out a more comfortable life for themselves.
-Is it simply that people who are genetically disposed to be less intelligent and prudent will always be less successful economically?
+Doubtless, worse memory and cognitive skills make it even harder for the disadvantaged and their children to carve out a more comfortable life for themselves.
+Is it simply that people who are genetically disposed to be less intelligent/prudent/discerning (you name it) will always be less successful economically?
 There is certainly a genetic component to intelligence and other cognitive skills, and this possibility should not be dismissed out of hand.
-But apart from this (and the fact that more privileged children often receive a longer and better education), recent studies also suggest a more immediate, short-term link.
+But apart from this (and the fact that more privileged children often receive a longer and better education), recent studies also suggest a more immediate link between poverty and poor thinking.

 By evoking states of financial need in an experiment, people’s cognition can be altered and their behaviour changed in ways typically associated with poverty.
-This can not only teach us a lot about how poverty reinforces itself, but also indicates what needs to be done to level the playing field and help the people concerned lead better lives.
+This can not only teach us a lot about how poverty reinforces itself, but also indicate what needs to be done to level the playing field and help the people concerned.

 The mind under scarcity

 From the vast collection of research on what cognitive and behavioural patterns distinguish poorer people from wealthier ones, two areas seem to have attracted the most attention so far: differences in cognitive abilities like intelligence and memory function, and differences in how financial decisions are made and risk is evaluated.
 As we will see, a scarcity of money leads to different, often worse performance in these areas, and there are several ways of tracing the root of these differences back to the state of scarcity itself.